-In April 2015, the FASB issued ASU 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs".
+In April 2015, the FASB issued ASU 2015-03, Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs.
 ASU 2015-03 requires debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying value of that debt liability, consistent with debt discounts.
 The recognition and measurement guidance for debt issuance costs are not affected by ASU 2015-03.
-ASU 2015-03 is effective for interim and annual periods beginning on January 1, 2016, and is required to be retrospectively adopted.
-The Company is currently evaluating the impact that the adoption of ASU 2015-03 will have on its financial statements and related disclosures.
+ASU 2015-03 was effective for interim and annual periods beginning on January 1, 2016.
+The Company applied the amended presentation requirements in the first quarter of 2016, which resulted in no change on its financial statements.